Spring Training Dates:

 Youth 71Five Ministries Involvement

 Oregon Business magazine announced Youth 71Five Ministries is a 100 Best Nonprofit to work for!
 Youth 71Five Ministries is not only a workplace to grow and develop professionally, it’s a place that will change you personally.
 Our organization is also proud to be a GuideStar Platinum Nonprofit Profile participant.
 Platinum lets us show quantitative metrics on the progress we’re making toward our mission.
 We thank God for your generosity and we promise to use your financial gift wisely.
-Youth 71Five Ministries depends on the involvement of caring adults to accomplish our mission—to reach local teens with the message that God loves them and has a plan for their lives.
+Youth 71Five Ministries depends on the involvement of caring adults to accomplish our mission—to share God’s story of hope with young people through trusting relationship in any relevant way.
+We believe that influence happens best through healthy, authentic, and trusting relationships.
 We are asking God to raise up an army of caring adults who will establish relationships with the youth in our communities.
 We need volunteers who will serve directly with students, mentoring advocates, intercessors, financial partners, and administrative help in the office.
 Wherever your gifts and talents lie, you can make an eternal difference in a young person’s life.

 you can get involved

 Operating in Jackson and Josephine Counties: (3) Youth Centers, (3) Community Centers, and (2) Training Centers.
-Building trusting relationships through these (8) initiatives: 71Five Camp, 71Five Campus, 71Five City, 71Five Connect, 71Five Justice, 71Five Mentors, 71Five Parents, and 71Five VoTech.
+Building trusting relationships through these (9) initiatives: 71Five Adventure, 71Five Camp, 71Five Campus, 71Five City, 71Five Connect, 71Five Justice, 71Five Mentors, 71Five Parents, and 71Five VoTech.

 “Come to me, all of you who are tired and have heavy loads.
 I will give you rest.
 Accept my work and learn from me.
 I am gentle and humble in spirit.
 And you will find rest for your souls.
 The work that I ask you to accept is easy.
 The load I give you to carry is not heavy.”
 [Matthew 11:28-30 icb]